Classic Self-Drive Tour of Bulgaria and Romania Tour Description

-Castles and fortresses, museum towns and villages, UNESCO sites, traditions and crafts, picturesque mountain passes and valleys… A lot of magic places for you to discover, with flexibility and comfortable travel pace according to your interests.
+Castles and fortresses, museum towns and villages, UNESCO sites, traditions and crafts, picturesque mountain passes and valleys… many magical places for you to discover, with flexibility and a comfortable travel pace that suits your interests.

 Available Anytime – $1005

 This tour operates with a minimum of 2 travelers.
 Other group rates available on request.
 Please contact us for a current price estimate.

 - Ivanovo Rock Monasteries, located in Rusenski Lom National Park

 - 13 nights’ accommodation at selected 3 or 4 star hotels on BB basis